B.A. in Environmental Design

 Formal Admission Process for the Environmental Design Program:

-- Application instructions and portfolio information will be provide to First year Environmental Design students each spring semester by approximately March 31st.
+- Application instructions and portfolio information will be provide to Pre-Environmental Design students each spring semester by approximately March 31st each year.
 The completed application form, plus portfolio of design and graphic work, are to be submitted to the School of Architecture by May 1.

 - First year students are required to submit a portfolio including examples of their design and graphic work.